 Figure S3.
 Fraction of variance explained and individual value component decoding.
 N = 8 for each animal.
+Data are presented as mean values +/- SEM.
 A. Fraction of variance explained as a function of principal components for each monkey.
 B. Decoding of cued delay interval.
 C. Decoding of cued reward size.

 Supplementary Figure S4